simon555/cs109-FinalProject/src/EDA/README.md

 - int_rate

-Convert into a float attribute
+Convert into a float attribute.
+For now we kept it as 0-100 but maybe we should rescale it between 0 and 1 ?

 - grade